grafana/agent/docs/sources/flow/concepts/components.md

 Among other things, expressions can be used to retrieve the value of an environment variable (`log_level = env("LOG_LEVEL")`) or to reference an exported field of another component (`log_level = local.file.log_level.content`).

-When a component's argument references an exported field of another component, a dependant relationship is created.
+A dependent relationship is created when a component's argument references an exported field of another component.
 A component's input (arguments) now depends on another component's output (exports).
-The input of the component will now be re-evaluated any time the exports of the components it references get updated.
+The input of the component is re-evaluated whenever the exports of the components it references get updated.

 The flow of data through the set of references between components forms a _pipeline_.

 An example pipeline may look like this:

 1. A `local.file` component watches a file on disk containing an API key.
 1. A `prometheus.remote_write` component is configured to receive metrics and forward them to an external database using the API key from the `local.file` for authentication.
 1. A `discovery.kubernetes` component discovers and exports Kubernetes Pods where metrics can be collected.
 1. A `prometheus.scrape` component references the exports of the previous component, and sends collected metrics to the `prometheus.remote_write` component.